Volkswagen Up interior

 Besides entry-level models, every Up gets air conditioning as standard and its minimalist dashboard looks much more modern those in the Hyundai i10 and Kia Picanto.
 You also get DAB digital radio, electric front windows and remote central locking as standard across the range.

-Mid-range Move Up versions come with a 5.0-inch colour screen for the radio and well-equipped High Up and Beats models get a dedicated app for your phone that turns it into a second infotainment display with music streaming and satellite navigation features.
+All Ups also come with a 5.0-inch colour screen for the radio and a dedicated app for your phone that turns it into a second infotainment display with music streaming and satellite navigation features.
 There’s a cradle on the dashboard to hold it securely in place, a USB port for keeping it charged and physical shortcut buttons that make it easier to navigate, too.

 You get plenty of opportunities to personalise your Up with a wide range of interior trims including nine upholstery designs and 12 different dashboard colours.
 High-spec Beats models also get a two-tone rising-sun-inspired dashboard design.